 - Morton's Fork: McLeach asks Joanna if she knew about the razorback that just ran out of his truck.
 At first she nods (implying she knew it was there and hadn't done anything about it) and then, when McLeach gets angrier, she shakes her head (implying she wasn't guarding the truck properly).
 She gets in trouble anyway.

 - Mouse World: Down Under is notable for the sheer number of ways the movie shows the mice interacting with humans and their technology, as they go about their business.
+They have hacked into intelligence listening posts for their own information relays, and even have a restaurant in the chandelier of the UN.

 - Mundane Utility: Though not fully shown, McLeach intends to use a blowtorch to cook his dinner during the "eggs" scene.